pharo-open-documentation/pharo-wiki/README.md

 - [Progress bar](General/ProgressBar.md) - Display a progress bar to give feedback to the user
 - [Profiling](General/Profiling.md) - Measure the time and space your program takes to execute ![Unfinished](https://img.shields.io/badge/Progress-Unfinished-yellow.svg?style=flat)
 - [Menubar and World menu](General/MenuBar.md) - A guide to configure and customize Pharo's menubar and world menu
+- [Pragmas](General/Pragmas.md) - A guide on Pragmas, annotations to compiled methods to add additional properties

 ## Pharo projects